-D.C.
-Hiring New Employees.
+C. Hiring New Employees.

-- (1) Required for All Employees: The Director of Administrative Services Assistant City Manger is responsible for having new employees fill out all pre-employment forms, benefit applications, enrollment forms and providing basic information on South Ogden City's policies concerning pay, vacation, holidays, and sick leave, benefits, parking and work hours during the employee's first day of work. - (2) Additional Requirement for Employment of Minors (employers may protect themselves from unintentional violation of the child labor provisions by keeping on file an employment or age certification for each minor employed to show that the minor is the minimum age for the job.): - a.
+- (1) Required for All Employees: The Assistant City Manager is responsible for having new employees fill out all pre-employment forms, benefit applications, enrollment forms and providing basic information on South Ogden City's policies concerning pay, vacation, holidays, and sick leave, benefits, parking and work hours during the employee's first day of work. - (2) Additional Requirement for Employment of Minors (employers may protect themselves from unintentional violation of the child labor provisions by keeping on file an employment or age certification for each minor employed to show that the minor is the minimum age for the job.):

+- a.
 Minors shall be employed and scheduled in conformance with existing child labor laws and compulsory school attendance laws. - b.
-Unless otherwise exempt, a minor employee must be paid according to the current statutory minimum wage and overtime provisions (currently one and one half $\{1/2\}$ times the employee's regular wage after forty {40} hours worked in a work week) of the Fair Labor Standards Act of 1938, as amended. - c.
+Unless otherwise exempt, a minor employee must be paid according to the current statutory minimum wage and overtime provisions (currently one and one half {1/2} times the employee's regular wage after forty {40} hours worked in a workweek) of the Fair Labor Standards Act of 1938, as amended. - c.
 Employees fourteen (14) and fifteen (15) years old may not be employed: - 1.
-During school hours, except as provided for in work experience and career exploration programs. - 2.-Before 7 a.m. or after 7 p.m., except 9 p.m. from June 1 through Labor Day. (time depends on local standards). - 3.2.
-Over three (3) hours a day on school days.

-- 4.3.
-Over eighteen (18) hours a week, in school weeks. - 5.4.
-Over eight (8) hours a day, on non-school days. - 6.5.
-Over forty (40) hours a week, in non-school weeks. - 7.6.In any occupations found and declared to be hazardous. - 8.7.
-In the operation or tending of hoisting apparatus. - 9.8.In the operation or tending of any power-driven machinery. - 10.9.
-Outside window washing that involves working from window sills, and all work requiring using ladders, scaffolds or their substitutes. - Employees sixteen (16) and seventeen (17) years old are subject to Department of Labor Orders when working in any occupations which the Secretary of labor shall find and by order declare to be hazardous or detrimental to their health and well-being as set forth in WH Publication 1330, entitled Child Labor Requirements in Nonagricultural Occupation. - Orientation.
+During school hours, except as provided for in work experience and career exploration programs. - 2.
+Before 7 a.m. or after 7 p.m., except 9 p.m. from June 1 through Labor Day.
+Over three (3) hours a day on school days. - 3.
+Over eighteen (18) hours a week, in school weeks. - 4.
+Over eight (8) hours a day, on non-school days. - 5.
+Over forty (40) hours a week, in non-school weeks. - 6.
+In any occupations found and declared to be hazardous. - 7.
+In the operation or tending of hoisting apparatus. - 8.
+In the operation or tending of any power-driven machinery. - 9.
+Outside window washing that involves working from windowsills, and all work requiring using ladders, scaffolds or their substitutes. - D. Employees sixteen (16) and seventeen (17) years old are subject to Department of Labor Orders when working in any occupations which the Secretary of labor shall find and by order declare to be hazardous or detrimental to their health and well-being as set forth in WH Publication 1330, entitled Child Labor Requirements in Nonagricultural Occupation. - E. Orientation.
 Newly hired South Ogden City employees shall complete all required paperwork and receive an orientation on or before their first (1st) day of work. - (1) Under the Immigration Reform and Control Act of 1986, all new employees shall provide proof of identity and employment status by completing an Employment Eligibility Verification Form.
-The employee must sign under penalty of perjury they are a U.S. citizen, a lawful permanent resident alien, or an alien otherwise authorized for U.S. employment and provide the documentation. - (2) All new employees shall complete and sign a Form W-4 Federal Withholding Statement. - (3) All new employees should be given a tour of the work place with an overview of company rules and benefits.
+The employee must sign under penalty of perjury they are a U.S. citizen, a lawful permanent resident alien, or an alien otherwise authorized for U.S. employment and provide the documentation.

+(3) All new employees should be given a tour of the work place with an overview of company rules and benefits.